wp-plugins/gravity-forms-pdf-extended/README.txt

 2. View or download the PDF from a Gravity Forms entry.

 == Changelog ==

+= 2.2.2 =
+* DOMPDF - We updated to the latest version of DOMPDF - DOMPDF 0.6.0 beta 3.
+* DOMPDF - We've enabled font subsetting by default which should help limit the increased PDF size when using DejaVu Sans (or any other font).

 = 2.2.1 =
 * Bug - Fixed HTML error which caused list items to distort on PDF